My Dog is Scared of Cars and Traffic

 Why is my dog scared of cars and traffic?

 When determining why a dog is scared of cars, we need to determine whether the dog is scared of vehicles in particular or they are generally fearful animals.
 For dogs which are scared of cars and traffic, but are otherwise calm animals, we can suggest the vehicles themselves are causing the fear.
-For dogs which are scared in general. we need to look at why the roads exacerbate this problem.
+For dogs which are scared in general, we need to look at why the roads exacerbate this problem.

 Below are the main reasons why a dog is scared of cars and traffic:

 - Sound and size of vehicles: dogs are animals with their own type of communication.
 Although wild dogs will prey on smaller (and sometimes larger) animals, they are not usually the top of the food pyramid.
-We often refer to big cars as ‘beasts’, so it should be no surprise some dogs can be scared of them.
-In particular, their loud engine can sound like a roar, so some dogs can be frightened by them, especially if they are moving fast.
+We often refer to big cars as ‘beasts’, so it should be no surprise some dogs are be scared of them.
+In particular, their loud engine can sound like a roar, so some dogs can be frightened by them, especially when they are moving fast.

 - Poor socialization: fear often comes from the unknown.
 We often think of socialization as integration with other living animals, especially people and other dogs.
-However, this also means getting used to their environment.
+Socialization also means getting used to their environment.
 Many dogs may be scared of a car at first, but eventually come to tolerate them.
 If your dog was raised in the country and moved to a city, they may be scared of cars because they aren't familiar with them.

 - Trauma: if a dog has had a traumatic experience in the past with cars or traffic, they may be scared of them in the present.
 When we adopt a dog from a shelter, it is often difficult to know their history.
 They may have been lost and become scared of cars, or even be knocked down by one.
 Even traveling in cars can be traumatic if the journey was rough or they were taken somewhere they were to be abused.